SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ## Plugin *AC*

 This plugin handles the *Assetto Corsa* simulation game.
 An application with the name "Assetto Corsa" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startAC" as a special function hook in this configuration.

+## Plugin *RF2*

+This plugin handles the *rFactor 2* simulation game.
+An application with the name "rFactor 2" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
+Please set "startRF2" as a special function hook in this configuration.